- Purchase the complete Expat Arrivals Budapest Guide (PDF)

 Finding a job in Budapest

 Many expats secure a job before making their move to the country as this helps to facilitate the visa process.
-Jobs can be found through online job portals.
-If already in Budapest then job listings are available in local newspapers.
+Jobs can be found through online job portals and social networking sites such as LinkedIn.
+If already in Budapest, expats can also check out job listings in local newspapers.

 One of the most common ways to find work in Budapest, and perhaps the most straightforward, is to work for a multinational company and make a transfer.